3 nights starting from

 Lion d'Or Hotel Website

-Julian, who read history at Emmanuel College, Cambridge, has worked at historial sites both in Britain and overseas and is now Development Officer at the Battlefields Trust.
-He has a very infectious enthusiasm for history and had published numerous books on castles and battles.
+Julian read history at Emmanuel College, Cambridge, has worked at historical sites both in Britain and overseas and is now Development Officer at the Battlefields Trust.
+He has a very infectious enthusiasm for history and has published numerous books on castles and battles.
 He currently leads more than a dozen tours for Travel Editions and imparts his extraordinary historical knowledge with wit and panache, making a tour led by him both an educational and entertaining experience.